stevenrskelton/build-action-file-receiver/README.md

 POST_URI="http://yourdomain.com:8080/upload"
 ```

-Running this Github Action will compile your code, upload the artifact to Github Packages for the project, and then upload the file to your `POST_URI` destination.
+Running this Github Action will compile your code, upload the artifact to Github Packages for the project, upload the file to your `POST_URI` destination, and execute server-side actions all in 1 step.

 ## Server-side Receiver Install